Share Internet Connection of Mac with other Wireless Devices

-Most of the Mac users don’t know that they can use their Mac computer as wireless access point to share their Ethernet internet connection for other wireless devices like Mobile Phones and Laptop computers.
-Sharing internet connection on Mac is quite easy task just follow the step by step guide given below.
+Most of the Mac users don’t know that they can use their Mac computer as a wireless access point to share their Ethernet internet connection for other wireless devices like Mobile Phones and Laptop computers.
+Sharing an internet connection on Mac is quite an easy task just follow the step by step guide given below.

-Click “Apple” icon and select “System Preferences”
+1. Click the “Apple” icon and select “System Preferences”

 Mac System Preferences

-Click on “Network” icon.
+2. Click on the “Network” icon.

 Mac Network preferences